 Information on the course content can be found here: FI-210, Wildland Fire Origin and Cause Determination.

-The five-day class will be held at the Northern California Training Center (NCTC) by a cadre of NWCG-certified instructors from USFS and CAL FIRE.
+The five-day class will be held at the Corona Fire Department Training Center by a cadre of NWCG-certified instructors from USFS and CALFIRE.
 Instructional activity materials will be provided.
 Prior to attending the course, students will be required to complete pre-course materials through the NWCG Wildland Fire Learning Portal.

 The NFA will reimburse airline travel (or mileage, at GSA rates, if driving).
-Airline tickets should be purchased AFTER September 11, 2023, due to possible course changes.
-The student should purchase a nonrefundable, economy coach-class ticket, and travel on the days listed in the announcement (9/24/2023 and 9/30/2023).
-Students may depart the evening of Friday, September 29, if they prefer; however, the class does not conclude until 4:00 p.m. and flight reservations for Friday evening must include allowances for travel time from Redding, CA.
+Airline tickets should be purchased AFTER March 18, 2024, due to possible course changes.
+The student should purchase a nonrefundable, economy coach-class ticket, and travel on the days listed in the announcement (3/31/2024 and 4/6/2024).
+Students may depart the evening of Friday, April 5th, if they prefer; however, the class does not conclude until 4:00 p.m. and flight reservations for Friday evening must include allowances for travel time from Corona, CA.

 Students will be responsible for meals and rental cars.